JaviMaligno/bachatapp/project_summary.md

 * **Markdown Rendering:** `react-markdown` with `rehype-raw` (for HTML) and `remark-gfm` (for tables, etc.).
 * **UI Components:**
   * `LessonCard`: Displays lesson overview.

+## Setting Up Gmail SMTP

+To use Gmail's SMTP server for sending emails from the application, you'll need to configure it with an "App Password".
+Regular Gmail passwords will not work due to security measures.

+Here's how to set it up:

+1.  **Enable 2-Step Verification for Your Google Account:**
+    *   Go to your Google Account settings: [https://myaccount.google.com/](https://myaccount.google.com/)
+    *   Navigate to the "Security" tab.
+    *   Under "Signing in to Google," click on "2-Step Verification."
+    *   Follow the on-screen instructions to enable it.
+This is a prerequisite for generating App Passwords.

+2.  **Generate an App Password:**
+    *   Once 2-Step Verification is enabled, go back to the "Security" tab in your Google Account settings.
+    *   Under "Signing in to Google," click on "App passwords."
+You might be asked to sign in again.
+    *   If you don't see this option, it might be because:
+        *   2-Step Verification is not set up for your account.
+        *   2-Step Verification is only set up for security keys.
+        *   Your account is through work, school, or other organization that manages these settings.
+        *   You've turned on Advanced Protection for your account.
+    *   At the bottom, click "Select app" and choose "Mail."
+    *   Click "Select device" and choose "Other (Custom name)."
+    *   Enter a name for the app (e.g., "BachataApp Server") and click "Generate."
+    *   The generated App Password is the 16-character code in the yellow bar. **Copy this password immediately.** This is the `SMTP_PASSWORD` you will use in your `.env.local` file.
+It will not be shown again.
+    *   Click "Done."

+3.  **Configure Environment Variables:**
+    *   In your `server/.env.local` file (create it if it doesn't exist, you can copy from `.env.local.sample`), add or update the following variables:
+        ```env
+        SMTP_HOST=smtp.gmail.com
+        SMTP_PORT=465
+        SMTP_USER=your-gmail-address@gmail.com
+        SMTP_PASSWORD=your-16-character-app-password
+        SMTP_TO=your-receiving-email-address@example.com
+        ```
+    *   Replace `your-gmail-address@gmail.com` with the Gmail account you used to generate the App Password.
+    *   Replace `your-16-character-app-password` with the App Password you generated in the previous step.
+    *   Replace `your-receiving-email-address@example.com` with the email address where you want to receive the feedback emails.

+4.  **Restart Your Server:**
+    *   If your Node.js server is running, restart it to apply the new environment variable settings.

+After these steps, your application should be able to send emails using Gmail's SMTP server.
+Remember to keep your App Password secure and do not commit it directly into your version control system.
+Use environment variables as shown.